What are Merchant Category Codes (MCC)?

 Understanding A High-Risk Merchant Category Code

-Certain business types, like online gaming or nutraceutical sales, fall under high-risk MCC categories due to their higher chargeback ratios or compliance concerns.
+Certain business types, like online gaming or nutraceutical sales, or those needing a high-risk merchant account, fall under high-risk MCC categories due to their higher chargeback ratios or compliance concerns.
 Payment processors often scrutinize these businesses more closely and may charge higher fees or impose stricter requirements for merchant accounts in these industries.

 Examples of Visa MCC Codes